heyneff/heyneff.github.io/Owens_Laura.md

-# Consolidated data and annotations to _Owens, Laura_
+# Consolidated data from and annotations to _Owens, Laura_

 ## [Owens, Laura](http://amzn.to/2COWNPb)
 by Scott Rothkopf (Author), Laura Owens (Author)